DavidZirinsky/tldw-site/README.md

 **TL;DW** is a web application that saves you time by providing AI-powered summaries of YouTube videos.
 Paste a YouTube link and get the key takeaways instantly, without watching the whole video.
 See it in action [here](https://www.youtubetldw.com/)

+This utilizes the python [tldw](https://github.com/DavidZirinsky/tl-dw/) library on the backend to get the YouTube summaries.

 ## ✨ Features

 - **AI-Powered Summaries:** Get concise and accurate summaries of any YouTube video.